View Source Installation

 If instead, you'd like to install the dependencies on your host system, you can include the same packages listed under buildInputs in the environment.systemPackages section of your NixOS configuration.nix file.

-Please notes that you may need to adjust the SUDO_ASKPASS environment variable to include the correct path to the askpass program of your choice.
-A known, working alternative to x11_ssh_askpass is lxqt.lxqt-openssh-askpass
+Please note that you may need to adjust the SUDO_ASKPASS environment variable to include the correct path to the askpass program of your choice.
+A known, working alternative to x11_ssh_askpass is lxqt.lxqt-openssh-askpass.
+To use this instead change the package name and change the definition of SUDO_ASKPASS to:

 All platforms